 The county assessor is also responsible for certifying assessed valuation of taxable property to the board of any air pollution control authority with jurisdiction in the county (RCW 70.94.094).

 The assessor is an elected position in every county.

+Ch.
+36.22 RCW and Ch.
+65.04 RCW outline the general duties and authority of the county auditor.
 The county auditor has a broad range of duties and responsibilities involving specific statutory functions and county financial administration.
-The auditor examines and audits county financial records and may prepare the preliminary county budget for the board of county commissioners.
+The auditor examines and audits county financial records and may prepare the preliminary county budget for the board of county commissioners (Ch.
+36.40 RCW).
 The auditor also has functions relating to special districts.

 The auditor is an elected officer in every county but King County.

 Per Article 4, Section 26 of the State Constitution, the county clerk is the administrative and financial officer for the state superior court of the county and is responsible for court records, including entry of all orders, judgments and decrees issued by the court.
 Ch.
 36.23 RCW and Ch.
 2.32 RCW outline the roles and authority of the clerk position.